E-invoicing compliance and regulatory updates - Ecuador

 Download our Basware Vault fact sheet here to learn more about our flexible and scalable solution.

-Ensure compliance: Issue invoices in XML format and report the data to SRI.
+Ensure compliance: Issue invoices in XML format and clear the data with SRI.

 Archive properly: Store all electronic invoices for seven years.
 Digital archiving is allowed.